hmrc/register-country-by-country-reporting-frontend/README.md

 ## Info

-This service allows a user(agent, client or organisation) to register to CBCR services.
+This is a ROSM registration frontend which allows a user (agent, client, or organisation) to register & subscribe to Country By Country Reporting.

-This service has a corresponding back-end service, namely register-country-by-country-reporting can be viewed [here](https://github.com/hmrc/register-country-by-country-reporting) which integrates with HOD, i.e. DES/ETMP.
+The service has a backend ([register-country-by-country-reporting](https://github.com/hmrc/country-by-country-reporting)) which integrates with ETMP for registrations and subscriptions.

+Once a user has registered and subscribed to CBC they can then use the [County by Country Reporting Frontend](https://github.com/hmrc/country-by-country-reporting-frontend) to submit CBC reports to HMRC.

 ### Dependencies